jinhoko/cs434-project/docs/howto/use-protobuf-and-grpc.md

-# How to Use Protobuf and gRPC
+# Use Protobuf and gRPC

 ## References